 The district's authority to automatically remove a student to an Interim Alternative Educational Setting (IAES) is limited to situations where there are drugs, weapons or serious bodily injury involved.
-If the district believes that a student is dangerous for another reason and wants to remove him or her from the current special education program, the school needs to request a due process hearing and ask that the hearing officer order the student to an interim alternative educational setting for up to 45 school days.
-A hearing officer has the authority to change a student's placement for 45 school days if maintaining the current placement is substantially likely to result in injury to the student or to others.
-See 20 U.S.C. § 1415(k)(3)(B)(ii) in Appendix A and WAC 392-172A-05160 (2)(b) in Appendix C.
+If the district believes that a student is dangerous for another reason and wants to remove him or her from the current special education program, the school needs to request a due process hearing and ask that the administrative law judge to order the student to an interim alternative educational setting for up to 45 school days.
+An administrative law judge has the authority to change a student's placement for 45 school days if maintaining the current placement is substantially likely to result in injury to the student or to others.
+See 20 U.S.C. § 1415(k)(3)(B)(ii) in Appendix A and WAC 392-172A-05160 (2)(b)(i)-(ii) in Appendix C.

-If the school district is successful in getting the hearing officer to order the student out of school, the district still has a responsibility to provide the student with an education.
-See 20 U.S.C. § 1415(k)(1)(D) in Appendix A and WAC 392-172A-05145(4) located in Appendix C.
+If the school district is successful in getting the administrative law judge to order the student out of school, the district still has a responsibility to provide the student with an education.
+See 20 U.S.C. § 1415(k)(1)(D) in Appendix A and WAC 392-172A-05148(2)(a) located in Appendix C.

 IV.
-Limitations on Discipline and Removal of Students with Disabilities in the previous section- notice, manifestation determination and examination of the functional behavior.
+Limitations on Discipline and Removal of Students with Disabilities

+When considering whether to discipline a student with a disability, a district must first comply with the steps outlined in the previous section-notice, manifestation determination and examination of the functional behavior.
 If the relevant members of the IEP Team decide that behavior was not a manifestation of the disability, the district may proceed with disciplining the student.
 But there are still limitations on how the district can discipline special education students.